NCBI-Hackathons/McDiff/README.md

 **Output:**

-The user is then given a graph in .png form of the best fit graph, along with the D,F, and r-squared values for reporting.
+The user is then given a graph in .png form of the best fit graph, along with the D,F, and error values for reporting.

 # Installation options: